indieSoftware/NavigationStack/Pods/SwiftFormat/README.md

 * When using the `initCoderUnavailable` rule, if an `init` that is marked as unavailable is overridden elsewhere in the program then it will cause a compilation error.
 The recommended workaround is to remove the override (which shouldn't affect the program behavior if the init was really unused) or use the `// swiftformat:disable:next initCoderUnavailable` comment directive to disable the rule for the overridden init (or just disable the `initCoderUnavailable` rule completely).

-* When using the `extensionAccessControl` rule with the `--extensionacl on-extension` option, if you have public methods defined on an internal or private type, the resultant public extension will no longer compile.
+* When using the `extensionAccessControl` rule with the `--extensionacl on-extension` option, if you have public methods defined on an internal type defined in another file, the resultant public extension will no longer compile.
 The recommended solution is to manually remove the `public` modifier (this won't change the program behavior) or disable the `extensionAccessControl` rule.

 * When using the `preferKeyPath` rule, conversion of `compactMap { $0.foo }` to `compactMap(\.foo)` will result in code that fails to compile if `foo` is not an `Optional` property.
 This is due to a difference in the way that Swift handles type inference for closures vs keyPaths, as discussed [here](https://bugs.swift.org/browse/SR-13347).
 The recommended workaround is to replace `compactMap()` with `map()` in these cases, which will not change the behavior of the code.